Welcome to the RRPictureArchives.NET contributor site of Alan Page.

 High school began a great railfan

-experience as I was able to walk up and over the Trenton cutoff on my way to school.
+experience as I walked up and over the Trenton cutoff on my way to school.
 I saw GG1's, E44's, and PC diesels that otherwise I only heard rolling through

-during summer nights while going to sleep.
-Also, a highlight of each year was at Thanksgiving when my family drove across the Susquehanna river near Rockville Bridge, and passed Enola yard on our way to my Aunt and Uncle's home in Harrisburg!
+during summer nights.
+Thanksgiving was a highlight of each year when my family drove across the Susquehanna river near Rockville Bridge, and passed Enola yard on our way to my Aunt and Uncle's home in Harrisburg!

-During those years I found my first job at the local hobby shop, earning me enough to finance HO modeling and some slide film to begin railfanning using my dad's ancient Brownie camera.
+In those years my first job was at the local hobby shop, earning me enough to finance HO modeling and some slide film to begin railfanning using my dad's old Brownie camera.
 For my first picture, though, my friend lent me his Kodak Instamatic and I was able to capture a PC GG-1, my all time favorite locomotive, on the Trenton Cutoff!

-Soon after, my dad allowed me to drive his '73 Plymouth Scamp, and my friend and I were able to visit our first railfan spot on a snowy day in January, 1977.
-The former Reading Lines Abrams yard became a favorite, but soon after we visited the former PC Morrisville yard, and then later Allentown, Enola and other parts of the new Conrail.
-Along the way we found colorful mixes of RDG, PC, EL, and LV power, a few GP-38's of my granddad’s Pennsylvania Reading Seashore Lines, many high speed GG-1's on the NE Corridor, and Alco RSD12's and RS-11's belching smoke in Morrisville yard.
+Soon after, my dad allowed me to drive his '73 Plymouth Scamp, and my friend and I were able to visit our first railfan spot at Abrams yard on a snowy day in January, 1977.
+The former Reading Lines yard became a favorite, but soon after we visited Morrisville, Allentown, Enola, and other parts of the new Conrail.
+Along the way we found colorful mixes of RDG, PC, EL, and LV power, a few GP-38's of my granddad’s Pennsylvania Reading Seashore Lines, many high speed GG-1's on the NE Corridor, and Alco RSD12's and RS-11's belching smoke at Morrisville.

-After saving enough to get a semi decent SLR camera in February, 1977, I quickly learned to manually focus, set the light meter, and frame while ancient Alco's and high speed electrics rolled by.
+Once able to purchase an SLR camera in February, 1977, I quickly learned to manually focus, set the light, and frame a shot while old Alco's and high speed electrics rolled by.
 In all that excitement, my railfan buddy and I were able to capture some great memories of the

 colorful early years of Conrail, as well as the D&H, Chessie System,